Stimulant use disorder: Epidemiology

 The use of stimulants in humans causes rapid weight loss, cardiovascular effects such as an increase in heart rate, respiration, and blood pressure, emotional or mental side effects such as paranoia, anxiety, and aggression, as well as a change in the survival pathway known as the reward/reinforcement pathway in our brain.
 An increase in energy, a reduced appetite, increased alertness and a boost in confidence are all additional side effects of stimulant use when introduced to the body.

 Medical

-Currently, stimulants are used medically to treat certain types of asthma, the common cold, depression, obesity, and a wide variety of physical pain and ailments.
-Most commonly, stimulants such as Adderall, Ritalin, and Vyvanse are prescribed for both children and adults diagnosed with attention deficit hyperactivity disorder (ADHD).
+Stimulants are used medically to treat certain types of asthma, the common cold, depression, obesity, and a wide variety of physical pain and ailments.
+Most commonly, stimulants such as Adderall, Ritalin, and Vyvanse (lisdexamfetamine) are prescribed for both children and adults diagnosed with attention deficit hyperactivity disorder (ADHD).

 Recreational

-Recreationally speaking, stimulants are used to change one’s state of mind and users report feeling a "rush" as the central nervous system is flooded with dopamine and epinephrine, and norepinephrine.
-This rush is caused by the sudden change in both the electrical and chemical activity in the brain.
-This alteration occurs when a stimulant is introduced, as it causes a manipulation in the natural energy chemicals which are forced out and released into the body when they are not needed.
-In terms of recreational use, it is common for the user to smoke, inject, snort, and ingest stimulants, all of which create different effects on the body.
+Recreational users take stimulants to change their state of mind, and report feeling a "rush" as the central nervous system is flooded with dopamine, epinephrine, and norepinephrine.
+This rush is caused by the sudden change in the brain's electrical and chemical activity.
+The stimulant manipulates the natural energy chemicals which are forced out and released into the body when they are not needed.
+Recreational users smoke, inject, snort, or ingest stimulants, all of which create different effects on the body.